-We have examined the Constitution and statutes of the State, certified copies of proceedings of the Authority authorizing the issuance of the 2012A Notes and such other proceedings as we have considered necessary or advisable to render the following opinions.
+We have examined the Constitution and statutes of the State, certified copies of proceedings of the Authority authorizing the issuance of the 2013 Notes and such other proceedings as we have considered necessary or advisable to render the following opinions.
 As to matters of fact, we have relied upon certain representations and certifications of the Authority.
-We have assumed the genuineness of all signatures, the authenticity of all documents submitted to us as originals and the conformity to authentic original documents of all documents submitted to us as certified, conformed or photostatic copies.
+We have assumed the genuineness of all signatures, the authenticity of all documents submitted to us as certified, conformed or photostatic copies.